Stained Glass Museum, Kraków

-Stained Glass Workshop and Museum (Polish: Pracownia i Muzeum Witrażu) - a specialty museum in Krakow, Poland dedicated to stained glass art and history.
+Stained Glass Workshop and Museum (Polish: Pracownia i Muzeum Witrażu) is a specialty museum in Kraków, Poland dedicated to stained glass art and history.

 Origin and mission

 Stained glass museum was founded in 2004 by Piotr Ostrowski, a visual artist, in order to combine producing stained glass with education and exhibition work in an effort to popularize the technique.

 It is connected to a historical workshop founded in 1902, therefore it enables visitors to witness the whole production process and observe artisans at work.
 Museum also owns the biggest collection of stained glass related objects in Central and Eastern Europe, part of which can be viewed in the museum's permanent exhibition, Gallery of Young Poland's Stained Glass Masters.
 The museum also has a temporary exhibition space intended to showcase a modern approach to stained glass and its use as a medium in contemporary art, in contrast to the historical dimension of the permanent exhibition and the historic studio.

 In 2017 Museum started the “In the making” cycle - a long term effort in producing a unique collection of stained glass art, combining historical designs and cooperations with some of the most renowned modern glass artists from around the world.
 Every project is considered an equivalent to a temporary exhibition - museum visitors are able to observe every stage of production live.